 The sad truth is that there are tons of toxic skin care ingredients to avoid!
 The EU has banned more than 1300 chemicals for use in cosmetics.
 The US, only 11!
 Yep, you read that right. 😒 It’s up to you to get educated and create your own personal ban on certain ingredients to avoid until things change.

 Being an educated consumer enables you to make the best choices for your skin and body!

 In this post, we’re introducing you to the top 12 toxic ingredients to avoid in skincare.
 We'll list the names of these toxic ingredients, their functions, and exactly how these ingredients appear on skincare labels so that you can avoid them easily.
 All of these toxic ingredients are banned in our PureGlow™ Promise!

-How to avoid toxic ingredients in skincare.
+How to avoid toxic skin care ingredients.

-The absolute best way to avoid toxic ingredients in skincare is to read labels carefully!
+The absolute best way to avoid toxic ingredients in skin care is to read labels carefully!
 This may sound obvious, but so often we don't pay attention to skincare ingredient labels at all!

 This is a huge problem, especially because we can easily get hooked on "green"-appearing packaging and assume that what's inside the bottle is good for our skin without even checking.

 Skincare companies know that many consumers want clean, safe ingredients and that they want to actively avoid toxic ingredients in skincare.
 Some companies, instead of actually providing clean, safe ingredients, simply focus on appearing green.